Bible Reading: Luke 7:36-50

 A person who is forgiven little shows only little love.
 Luke 7:47

 Forgiveness works like oil in relationships.
-It reduces friction and it allows people to get close to each other without overheating.
+It reduces friction and allows people to get close to each other without overheating.

-TALK: How skilled are you at forgiving—and receiving forgiveness?
+REFLECT: How skilled are you at forgiving-and receiving forgiveness?